 It’s a good idea to ask some ‘For example ‘’What would you do if…..?’ questions.
 They can help you understand how the support worker will respond in a challenging situation.
 For example, ‘You and Felicity are in the supermarket and Felicity has a seizure, what will you do?’

 - Do they know where they are going for their first shift?

 - Are they clear about their responsibility and what is required of them?

 - Do they have enough information about the person to be supported in order to support them well?

-- Are they clear about when they are working – days and times.
+- Are they clear about what days and times they are working?

-- Should someone else be present in the first instance to help break the ice and get the support underway?
+- Should someone else be present during the first support session?

-- Is there any training that is needed to assist the worker in their new role?
+- Do they need any training in their new role?

 We hope you find this meet and greet guide useful.
 Learn more about interviewing support workers.